WORRYਬਹੁ ਚਿੰਤਾ ਚਿਤਵੈ ਆਪੁ ਨ ਪਛਾਨਾ ॥: Bahu chintaa chitavai aapu n pashaanaa:

 Worry is a great enemy of our ability to live a healthy life physically, socially, intellectually, emotionally and spiritually.
 It not only impedes our ability to be creative or think clearly, but it also leads to chronic ailments, emotional stress, agitation, chaos, turbulent, depression, hypertension, restlessness, difficulty concentrating, fatigue, irritability, bitterness, muscle tension, insomnia, uneasiness, panic symptoms, alcohol and drug abuse, premature aging and early death.
 These are some of the illnesses that are so widespread in the world today.

-- ਜਾ ਕਉ ਚਿੰਤਾ ਬਹੁਤੁ ਬਹੁਤੁ ਦੇਹੀ ਵਿਆਪੈ ਰੋਗੁ ॥: Jaa kau chintaa bahat bahat dehee viaapai rogu: When one is plagued by acute and excessive worry, he suffers by diseases of the body (sggs 70).
+- ਜਾ ਕਉ ਚਿੰਤਾ ਬਹੁਤੁ ਬਹੁਤੁ ਦੇਹੀ ਵਿਆਪੈ ਰੋਗੁ ॥: Jaa kau chintaa bahat bahat dehee viaapai rogu: When one is plagued by acute and excessive worry, disease inflicts the body (sggs 70).

 - ਅੰਤਰਿ ਚਿੰਤਾ ਨੀਦ ਨ ਸੋਵੈ ॥: Antari chintaa need na sovai: Man filled with worry cannot even sleep (sggs 646).